Call Now For An Assessment Of Your Needs: (410) 680-3617

 We recommend that you do not bring your new partner around your child until the child custody agreement has been decided in court.
 We recommend maintaining this level of separation for some time after the finalization of your divorce agreement, as well.
 Bringing a new romantic partner around a child can cause unnecessary drama and tension with your ex-spouse, which can result in legal complications for you.

-Criticizing Your Co-Parent in Front of Another Person
+Criticizing Your Co-Parent In Front Of Another Person

 Everything you say about your ex-spouse and child can be used against you when you are going through a child custody dispute.
 Talking about your ex may feel necessary or therapeutic, but it can also make you appear in a bad light in the court’s eyes.
 The court could subpoena your friend or family member to court.
 They would be required to testify under oath about what you said about your spouse.